retr0-init/Confined-Timeout/README.md

 - The settings of the channel moderators will be explicitly set in the channel where they manage.
 - People can view the timed-out members with time left to be released.
 - People can view the channel moderators.
-- The timeout duration has an upper limit.

 ### Persistent Data Structure for Database
 - GlobalAdmin: ID (INTEGER), Type (INTEGER)